rthurston1/Team01-Web-Application-Cherish/team/reports/anugrah-george.md

   - **Details**: Clarified to upgrade this feature as a big feature from 3 points to 5 points due to its coding complexity.

 ### November 12th, 2024
-  - **Task**: Voicing out unit / edge test cases and errors from the client's side
+  - **Task**: Voicing out unit / edge test cases and errors from the client's side.
   - **Details**: Noticing errors from development as there could be timing issue regarding submission of data from user's end.
 For example, since the app is a lot like journal app that takes in present date, the app should consider the fact that user might use the app features from 11:55pm - 12:05am that results in the next day submission.

 ### November 15th, 2024
-  - **Task**: Create sequence diagram folder structure as well as briefed on everyone on sequence diagrams
+  - **Task**: Create sequence diagram folder structure as well as briefed on everyone on sequence diagrams.
   - **Details**: Made sure to create folders for each team member to upload their sequence diagrams and showed everyone how to create one using mermaid syntax.

+### November 20th, 2024
+  - **Task**: Milestone 4 feature implementation: underline/highlight the days in the calendar view.
+  - **Details**: Updating the calendar view whenever a user enters their entry by underlining the day so that the users can keep track and see if they missed a day.